RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

 10. Click Save.
 11. In the Data Source page, click "Actions" and "Run" to trigger an initial run of the Data Source

-## Create an HTTP Data Source to collect hotspots from Sonarcloud
+## Create an HTTP Data Source to collect hotspots from SonarCloud

 1. Within Roadie, click on Tech Insights -> Data Sources and click "Add Datasource"
 2. Set the name to "Sonarcloud Hotspots", and set the description if you prefer.